 Ready to up your wine game?
-We've rounded up the seven top-rated wine coolers to help care for your collection.
+We've rounded up the six top-rated wine coolers to help care for your collection.

 Best for Beginners

-This is a single-zone cooler that keeps all 18 of your bottles within the temperature range of 54–64 degrees Fahrenheit using a thermoelectric cooling system.
-The freestanding design can accommodate floor, table or countertop placement, and measures 25 inches tall.
-It's simple and easy-to-use, but doesn't include many of the "fancier" features of other models, like slide-out drawers, dual-zone temps, or fancy touchscreens, but it works like a charm.
+This is a single-zone cooler that keeps all 15 of your bottles within the temperature range of 41-64 degrees Fahrenheit using a thermoelectric cooling system.
+The freestanding design can accommodate floor, table, or countertop placement, and measures 27 inches tall.
+It's simple and easy to use but doesn't include many of the "fancier" features of other models, like slide-out drawers or dual-zone temps, but it works like a charm.

 Best for Small Spaces

-A two-zone cooler, it holds 18 bottles in total, with space for 10 bottles in the top zone, which runs 54-66 degrees Fahrenheit, and the remaining eight bottles in the bottom zone, which can be set from 44-66 degrees Fahrenheit.
-If you have larger bottles than will fit on the included shelving, you can rearrange the cooler by removing shelves to accommodate them.
+A two-zone cooler, it holds 18 bottles in total, with space for 10 bottles in the top zone, which runs 54-66 degrees Fahrenheit, and the remaining eight bottles in the bottom zone, which can be set from 41-64 degrees Fahrenheit.
+If you have larger bottles that will fit on the included shelving, you can rearrange the cooler by removing shelves to accommodate them.

-The overall appliance has an elegant appearance with a black metal case, reflective smoked glass, and a stainless steel rim.
+The overall appliance has an elegant appearance, with a black metal case, reflective smoked glass, and a stainless steel rim.
 There's a digital touchpad on the front as well.
-Unfortunately, Wine Enthusiast will not ship to California, so if you live in the Sunshine State, this model is not an option.

 Best for Countertops

-If your wine storage needs are modest, the Magic Chef 6- or 12-bottle cooler might be just what you're looking for.
-The 12-bottle fridge stands just 19 inches high and weighs just 26 pounds, making it easy to move around.
-Plus, it's thermoelectrically cooled (with a range of 54-66 degrees) so it's virtually silent.
+If your wine storage needs are modest, the Koolatron 6-bottle cooler might be just what you're looking for.
+This fridge stands just 14.5 inches high and weighs just 17 pounds, making it easy to move around.
+Plus, it's thermoelectrically cooled (with a range of 46-66 degrees Fahrenheit), so it's virtually silent.